vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 To avoid this, all withdrawal requests need a minimum withdrawal amount controlled by the network parameter `spam.protection.minimumWitdrawalQuantumMultiple`.
 The minimum allowed withdrawal amount is `spam.protection.minimumWitdrawalQuantumMultiple x quantum`, where `quantum` is set per [asset](0040-ASSF-asset_framework.md) and should be thought of as the amount of any Vega asset that has a rough value of 1 USD.

-Any withdrawal requests for a smaller amounts are immediately rejected.
+Any withdrawal request for a smaller amount is immediately rejected.

 ### Related topics